openpaymentseurope/docs/docs/quickstart_ais.md

 ### SCA approaches

-There are two SCA (authentication) approaches that the application needs to implement in order to support all banks: Decoupled and OAuth Redirect.
+There are two SCA (authentication) approaches that the application needs to implement in order to support all banks: Decoupled and Redirect.

 In the **Decoupled** approach, the user never leaves your application, and will authenticate either by scanning a QR code that you generate.

-In the **OAuth Redirect** approach, you route the user to the chosen bank where the user authenticates, and once that’s done the bank will route the user back to our application.
+In the **Redirect** approach, you route the user to the chosen bank where the user authenticates, and once that’s done the bank will route the user back to your application.

 ### Variables and constants used in the guide